Tashkent-class destroyer

 The Tashkent class (officially known as Project 20) consisted of a single destroyer leader, built in Italy for the Soviet Navy just before World War II.
 Three others were ordered from shipyards in the Soviet Union, but they were cancelled before they were laid down as they were too difficult to build with the existing technology in Soviet shipyards.
 Completed in 1939, Tashkent participated in the Sieges of Odessa and Sevastopol in 1941–1942, during which she ferried reinforcements and supplies into those cities, evacuated wounded and refugees, and provided naval gunfire support for Soviet troops.
-The ship was badly damaged twice by Axis bombers before she was sunk in harbor in mid-1942.
+The ship was badly damaged twice by Axis bombers before she was sunk in the harbor in mid-1942.
 Her wreck refloated in 1944, but it was too badly damaged to be worth repairing and was scrapped after the war.

 Design and description

 Unsatisfied with the Leningrad-class destroyer leader, the Soviets decided that they needed foreign design assistance around 1934–1935.
 The French were not willing to share ship plans so the Soviets turned to Italy, based on their earlier experience with the Italians during the preliminary design work for the Kirov-class cruisers.
 They requested designs for a high-speed destroyer leader from three Italian shipbuilders and accepted the submission by Odero-Terni-Orlando (OTO) in September 1935.
 They would build the lead ship, named Tashkent, in their Livorno shipyard, and provide assistance for the Soviets to build others in their own shipyards.
 Three other ships were ordered, although the only ship to receive a name was Baku, before they were all cancelled due to difficulties with adapting the Italian design to Soviet shipbuilding practices.
 A total of eleven ships in the class were planned: three for the Baltic Fleet, two for the Black Sea Fleet, two for the Northern Fleet and four for the Pacific Fleet.

 The Tashkent-class ships had an overall length of 139.7 m, a beam of 13.7 m, and a mean draft of 3.7 m.
 The ships displaced 2840 LT at standard load, 3200 LT at full load, and 4163 LT at deep load.
 Their crew numbered 250 officers and sailors.

 The ships had a pair of geared steam turbines, each driving one three-bladed propeller using steam from a pair of Yarrow boilers that operated at a pressure of 28 kg/cm2 and a temperature of 340 °C. The turbines, designed to produce 100000 shp, were intended to give the Tashkents a maximum speed of 42.5 kn and Tashkent herself reached 43.5 kn from 130000 shp during her sea trials in 1938, although her armament had yet to be fitted.
 She reached 42.7 kn once her armament had been installed.
 The ships had a maximum capacity of 1200 t of fuel oil which gave them a range of 5030 nmi at a speed of 20 kn.
 They were equipped with a pair of 120 kW turbogenerators and three diesel generators, two of 75 kW and one of 18 kW.